max1408/Car_Intersection/README.md

 python main.py --bots_number=2
 ```

-To remove the agent completely from the picture:
+To remove an agent completely from the picture:

 ```
 python main.py --no_agent